 THE GREAT OUTDOORS

-The P.E.I. portion of the Trans Canada Trail—the Confederation Trail—is now complete.
-Stretching 444 km (276 mi.) from Tignish in the west to Elmira in the east, it also connects to the Island’s two entry points (www.tourismpei.com/pei-cycling
+The P.E.I. portion of The Great Trail—the Confederation Trail—stretches 444 km (276 mi.) from Tignish in the west to Elmira in the east, and connects to the Island’s two entry points (www.tourismpei.com/pei-cycling)

-).
-Aside from golf, the Island is known for its authentic experiences—many outdoors, including fun with falcons, feeding tuna, painting pictures, harvesting Irish moss and going on a GPS adventure (www.experiencepei.ca
+.
+Aside from golf, the Island is known for its authentic experiences—many outdoors, including fun with falcons, going clam digging or out on a lobster boat, helping with farm chores, doing a GPS adventure, or owning a racehorse for an evening (www.experiencepei.ca)

 HERITAGE AND CULTURE

 To get a taste of Acadian culture, visit Abrams Village or Roma at Three Rivers for festivals, exhibits and tours galore.
+A trip to The Acadian Museum in Miscouche will also introduce you to the fascinating history of the French pioneers.
 Music and dance have long been embedded in the culture as evidenced at soirées

 and concerts all around the Island.

-Art in the Open highlights Charlottetown’s visual arts scene, its downtown heritage spaces, its exhibition venues, and its diverse cultural traditions.
-It also engages visitors and the community in the creation and appreciation of art in its various forms (www.artintheopenpei.com
+Art in the Open highlights Charlottetown’s visual arts scene and the Island’s diverse cultural traditions.
+It also engages visitors and the community in the creation and appreciation of art in its various forms (www.artintheopenpei.com).

 MUST SEE, MUST DO